-DIY hydro dipping concrete planters is a great way to decorate your planters- and AMAZINGLY fun!
+Learn the craft of DIY hydro dipping concrete planters.
+This tutorial will show you a great way to decorate your planters that is also amazingly fun!

 This neat water immersion technique is a trend that allows for endless creativity.